invertase/flutterfire_cli/CONTRIBUTING.md

   configuration options from long ago.
 - `git clone git@github.com:<your_name_here>/flutterfire_cli.git`
-- `git remote add upstream git@github.com:invertase/flutterfire_cli.git` (So that you fetch from the master repository, not your clone, when running `git fetch` et al.)
+- `git remote add upstream git@github.com:invertase/flutterfire_cli.git` (So that you pull from the master repository, not your clone, when running `git pull`.)

 ### Performing changes